codex1988/dotfiles/README.md

-Enter in /dotfiles, open terminal and type:
+Go to /dotfiles, open terminal and type:

 stow .

 or

-sudo stow
+sudo stow .